TheRealAnonymous008/quartz/content/details/game design/lenses/Lenses for the Designer.md

 * [[The Art of Game Design -- A Book of Lenses by Schell|Schell]] gives the following tips for a successful pitch
 	* *Get in the door* - have an audience with the client.
 Use the back door -- someone on the inside who can vouch for you.
 Get the audience's trust.
 	* *Show you are serious* - when you pitch a game, you have to show you are serious about building it.
 Make a [[Lenses for the Process|prototype]].
 Believing is not enough, you must show you've done the work.
 	* *Be organized* - make sure the pitch is well planned.
-The more organized, the more serious, calmer, and in-control you appear.
+The more [[Organizing Ideas|organized]], the more serious, calmer, and in-control you appear.
 	* *Be Passionate* - be genuinely excited about the game.
 Passion represents drive to deliver a good game at any cost.
 	* *Assume their point of view* - listen and try to solve the audience's problem.
 Make sure to explain the game in a way they can easily understand.
 Make your audience a fan of the project
 		* Get straight to the point.
 Start by stating your platform, audience and genre.